netgroup-polito/mdo2frog4/README.md

 ## Configuration file examples

-Examples of configurations that can be sent to the Virtualizer are available in [./config/nffg_examples](nffg_examples).
+Examples of configurations that can be sent to the Mdo2frog4 are available in [./config/nffg_examples](nffg_examples).
 In particular:
   * [./config/nffg_examples/simple_passthrough_nffg.xml](./config/nffg_examples/simple_passthrough_nffg.xml):
     simple configuration that implements a simple passthrough function, i.e., traffic is